aws-quickstart/cdk-eks-blueprints/docs/internal/ci.md

 The [buildspec.yml](../../ci/buildspec.yml) provided deploys the sample blueprint stacks provided in [examples](../../bin/main.ts).
 The buildspec can be used directly if you wish to setup the CodeBuild project manually through the console or via the CLI.

+Optionally, you can also provide an S3 bucket location for a `cdk.context.json` that contains key-values for any context you want to provide to your application such as route 53 domain, domain account, subzone, IAM users, etc.

 ## Deploy CodeBuild Project

 First, clone this project.